oplS16projects/Visual-data-Ryan-Cauble-and-Cody-Mulkern/README.md

 - Use the data to generate a detailed 3D visual representation.
 - Display the results of some statistical anaysis visually.
 - It will be interactive.

+### Evaluation of Results

+To verify if our results are correct we could compare the output to known working statistics applications.
+For the visual part, well if we see a graph then chances are that it worked to at least some degree.

 ## Work Plan and Schedule